dimas91/dimas-page/aedon/classes/geomancer.md

 ### Earth Master’s Aegis
 Beginning at 18th level, when you use your Stone’s Aegis to protect an ally, you can choose up to three creatures to gain its benefits.

+# Geomancer Spells
+## Level 0

+### Rock Bullet
+**Time:** 1 action

+**Range:** 60 feet

+**Components:** V, S

+**Duration** Instantaneous

+You hurl a lump of rock at a creature or object within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes 1d10 bludgeoning damage.
+The spell creates more than one rock when you reach higher levels: two rocks at 5th level, three rocks at 11th level, and four rocks at 17th level.
+You can direct the rocks at the same target or at different ones.
+Make a separate attack roll for each rock.

+### Mold Earth
+**Time:** 1 action

+**Range:** 30 feet

+**Components:** V, S

+**Duration** Instantaneous

+Choose a portion of dirt or stone that you can see and fits in a 5-foot cube.
+You change it in one of the following ways:
+If you target loose earth, you can move it up to 5 feet away.
+This movement doesn't deal damage.
+You cause shapes and colors to appear.
+The changes last for 1 hour.
+You cause the ground to become difficult terrain, or make difficult terrain become normal.
+This change lasts for 1 hour.
+If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss an effect as an action.

+## Level 1

+### Wave of Rocks
+**Time:** 1 action

+**Range:** Self (15-foot cube)

+**Components:** V, S

+**Duration** Instantaneous

+A wave of rocks sweeps out from you.
+Each creature in a 15-foot cube originating from you must make a Dexterity saving throw.
+On a failed save, a creature takes 2d8 bludgeoning damage and is pushed 10 feet away from you.
+On a successful save, the creature takes half as much damage and isn't pushed.
+In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell’s effect, and the spell emits a thunderous boom audible out to 300 feet.
+**At Higher Levels:** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d8 for each slot level above 1st.

+### Earth Armor
+**Time:** 1 action

+**Range:** Touch

+**Components:** V S M (a bit of clay)

+**Duration** 8 hours

+You touch a willing creature who isn't wearing armor, and a protective magical force surrounds it until the spell ends.
+The target's base AC becomes 13 + its Dexterity modifier.
+The spell ends if the target dons armor or if you dismiss the spell as an action.

+### Roughen Terrain
+**Time:** 1 action

+**Range:** 60 feet

+**Components:** V, S

+**Duration** 1 minute

+You roughen the earth in a 10-foot square centered on a point within range, creating loose and spiky rocks which turn it into difficult terrain for the duration.
+When the rocks appear, each creature standing in its area must succeed on a Dexterity saving throw or fall prone.
+A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or fall prone.

+## Level 2

+### Stoneblade
+**Time:** 1 bonus action

+**Range:** Self

+**Components:** V S M (grindstpne)

+**Duration** Concentration, up to 10 minutes

+You evoke a rocky blade in your free hand.
+The blade is similar in size and shape to a scimitar, and it lasts for the duration.
+If you let go of the blade, it disappears, but you can evoke the blade again as a bonus action.
+You can use your action to make a melee spell attack with the blade.
+On a hit, the target takes 3d6 piercing damage.

+### Mud Blast
+**Time:** 1 action

+**Range:** 120 feet

+**Components:** V, S

+**Duration** Instantaneous

+You create three balls of mud or dust and hurl them at targets within range.
+You can hurl them at one target or several.
+Make a ranged spell attack for each ray.
+On a hit, the target takes 2d6 bludgeoning damage.
+**At Higher Levels:** When you cast this spell using a spell slot of 3rd level or higher, you create one additional ray for each slot level above 2nd.

+## Level 3

+## Level 4

+### Name
+**Time:** 1 action

+**Range:** 300 feet

+**Components:** V, S

+**Duration** Instantaneous

+A cloud of sharp rocks pounds to the ground in a 20-foot-radius, 40-foot-high cylinder centered on a point within range.
+Each creature in the cylinder must make a Dexterity saving throw.
+A creature takes 2d8 bludgeoning damage and 4d6 piercing damage on a failed save, or half as much damage on a successful one.
+The rocks turn the storm’s area of effect into difficult terrain until the end of your next turn.
+**At Higher Levels:** When you cast this spell using a spell slot of 5th level or higher, the bludgeoning damage increases by 1d8 for each slot level above 4th.

+## Level 5

+### Molten Rain
+**Time:** action

+**Range:** 60 feet

+**Components:** V, S

+**Duration** Instantaneous

+Sharp chunks of smouldering hot rocks rain down from the sky in a location you specify.
+Each creature in a 10-foot-radius, 40-foot-high cylinder centered on a point within range must make a Dexterity saving throw.
+A creature takes 4d6 fire damage and 4d6 piercing damage on a failed save, or half as much damage on a successful one.
+When you cast this spell using a spell slot of 6th level or higher, the fire damage or the piercing damage (your choice) increases by 1d6 for each slot level above 5th.

+### Name
+**Time:** action

+**Range:** feet

+**Components:** V, S

+**Duration** Instantaneous

+Description